GISSAL/ads-b/README.md

 *Summary*

-ArcGIS script-based tool code based upon <code>tool_4.py</code> that creates a waypoint and flightline feature class containing waypoints and flightlines suspected of being unrelated to tourism.
-User's may use screening parameters including the FAA Releasable Database attribute 'Type Registrant', minimum and maximum 'Sinuosity" value, and minimum flight path length (in miles).
-The tool also automatically deletes suspect waypoints and flightlines from the merged feature classes produced by Tool #3.
+ArcGIS script-based tool code based upon <code>tool_4.py</code> that creates a waypoint and flightline feature class containing waypoints and flightlines suspected of being unrelated to tourism operations.
+User's may use screening parameters including the FAA Releasable Database attribute 'Type Registrant', minimum and maximum 'Sinuosity" values, and a minimum flight path length (in miles).
+The tool also automatically deletes suspect waypoints and flightlines from the existing merged feature classes produced by Tool #3 and creates new merged feature classes without the suspect flights.

 *Parameters*